zqtzt/Compound_ocean_climate_change/README.md

 Here, take temperature emergence as a demo, we provide some codes to calculate its individual ToE, as presented in the manuscript.

-We used the IAP temperature 1-degree gridded product (the analysis mean field) as the input data, where can be assessed via http://dx.doi.org/10.12157/IOCAS.20240117.002 or http://www.ocean.iap.ac.cn/
+We used the IAP temperature 1-degree gridded product (the analysis mean field) as the input data, which can be assessed via http://dx.doi.org/10.12157/IOCAS.20240117.002 or http://www.ocean.iap.ac.cn/